stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 mullions were missing.
 Blake wondered how the obscurely painted panes could have survived so well, in view of the known habits of small boys the world over.
 The massive doors were intact and tightly closed.
-Around the top of the bank wall, fully enclosing the grounds, was a rusty iron fence whose gate&mdash;at the head of a flight of steps from the square&mdash;was visibly padlocked.
+Around the top of the bank wall, fully enclosing the grounds, was a rusty iron fence whose gate--at the head of a flight of steps from the square--was visibly padlocked.
 The path from the gate to the building was completely overgrown.
 Desolation and decay hung like a pall above the place, and in the birdless eaves and black, ivyless walls Blake felt a touch of the dimly sinister beyond his power to define.